yyin-dev/MIT6.828/labNotes/lab5/lab5.md

 ### On-disk File System Structure

 Most Unix FS divide disk space into two main parts: *inode* region and *data* region.
 Unix FS assigns one inode to each file.
 The inode holds metadata about the file, while the data region stores file data and directory meta-data.
 Directory entries contain file names and pointers to inodes.
 A file is *hard-linked* if multiple directory entries refer to that file's inode.
-Our FS wouln't support hard links, so we don't need this level of indirection: we won't use inodes at all and store all of a file's metadata within the directory entry describing that file.
+Our FS wouldn't support hard links, so we don't need this level of indirection: we won't use inodes at all and store all of a file's metadata within the directory entry describing that file.

 Files and directories consists of a series of data blocks, which can be scattered throughout the disk.
 Our FS allows user to *read* directory metadata, enabling user to implement directory scanning operations like `ls` themselves.
 The disadvantage of this approach is that it makes application programs dependent on the format of the directory meta-data.